Our school dog

 Please note that our policy of no dogs on school grounds is still applicable as we are unable to put effective control measures in place that guarantee temperament and safety when children come into unsupervised contact with unknown dogs.

 It was suggested by our school ambassadors several years ago now.
 [Click here for the news clip at the time]

-Having discussed and researched this at length I’m pleased to tell you that, with full support from children, ambassadors, staff and Governors, Bramble joined our school in September 2015.
+Having discussed this at length I’m pleased to tell you that, with full support from children, ambassadors, staff and Governors, Bramble joined our school in September 2015.

 We undertook a significant amount of research and are aware of many benefits to having a school dog such as: